Cut the Crap Investing

 Purpose Investments can reduce income levels to ensure that the assets are never depleted and that income payments can continue to unit holders for their lifetime.

 Net, net, the payments could move higher or lower.
 The risk will be managed, while any benefits offered by the markets will be passed along to investors.
+They are employing a variable withdrawal strategy.
+If the markets deliver exceptional results, targeted payouts (or even more) will be met.
+If we move through a serious recession and market declines, the fund will deliver less income to ensure payments to continue for life.

 The fund series